 If you are having any of the above symptoms, it’s vital that you are evaluated by your dentist immediately to prevent further damage or deterioration of teeth, bone, and/or muscle tissue.

 Usually, problems in the TMJ are transient and go away on their own.
-Still, it’s necessary to see an expert such as Dr. Muñoz who can assess and monitor your TMJ condition to ensure that it does not worsen.
+To learn more about TMJ please call Dr Munoz, she can assess and monitor your TMJ condition to ensure that it does not worsen.

 Treatments may include extracting teeth, filling gaps between teeth, adjusting the bite, and moving teeth among others.
 You may be prescribed medications, require the use of an oral splint or mouth guard, and be taught mouth exercises to help you improve your condition.